Paul Madison Coleman

 Paul arrived at the train station in Walla Walla (the building still exists on 2nd Avenue) in 1935 with an old metal suitcase, ten dollars and his horn.
 He needed a job badly.
 When he arrived at WWC, he saw a crew pouring concrete and asked the supervisor for a job.
 He was hired on the spot and helped pour the original sidewalk in front of the administration building.
 He then registered for school, initially as a teaching major.

-trumpet.
 This became his joy because it was easy to blow.
-He made good
+He made good progress and was

-progress and was soon playing in the band and orchestra.
-It wasn't long before
+soon playing in the band and orchestra.
+It wasn't long before he found another

-he found another trumpet player and a trombonist and formed a trio.
-Many
+trumpet player and a trombonist and formed a trio.
+Many of their pieces

-of their pieces were arranged by his sister, Lois.
-He also sang in the men’s
+were arranged by his sister, Lois.
+He also sang in the men’s quartet with

 In 1937 the band went on a "booster trip" and played a concert at Columbia Academy.
 He met his future wife briefly as he was hurrying to get in place for the performance.
 Her name was Lois Annie Smith.
 He barely noticed her.
 But Annie and her friend noticed him.
 Annie’s friend told her that when she got to WWC she was going to ‘set her hat’ for him.
 Annie jokingly said, "Tough luck.
 I’m going to be there a year before you are!"